Travel Smart With These 10 Tips

 1 – Research Your Destination

 What are the travel requirements at your destination?
 Do you need a visa? and how do you get one?
 Are there restrictions in the dress codes or regarding parts of the country to avoid?
 Are there tourist red flags to watch out for?
-For instance, on my trip to Vietnam, we were told to only trust certain cab companies because the others had a tendency to cheat or inflate prices for tourists.
+For instance, in Vietnam, only certain cab companies were trustworthy because the others tended to cheat or inflate prices for tourists.

-On the same note, during your research note down the safest places for you to stay.
-In some areas, hostels can be unsafe and in others, they are the stay of choice.
-Also look into the locations within different cities, including specific neighborhoods, to avoid and to book your hotel.
-Central locations are generally safer and better connected, making it easier for you to sightsee.
+On the same note, during your research, note down the safest places for you to stay.
+In some areas, hostels can be unsafe, and in others, they are the stay of choice.
+Also, look into the locations within different cities, including specific neighborhoods, to avoid and book your hotel.
+Central locations are generally safer and better connected, making your sightseeing easier.

 2 – Take A Medication Kit

-Medications in other countries can either be really expensive, or non-existent.
-What am I talking about?
+Medications in other countries can either be expensive or non-existent.
 Think antibiotics, allergy medications, antidiarrheals, antihistamines, cold, and pain medications.
 Your physician can give you antibiotics commonly used for travelers’ diarrhea, and the rest you can get over the counter.

-Travel smart, make a kit and take it with you.
-You’ll be assured that you have what you need to get through a rough patch (should one arise), and you’ll save money while you’re at it.
+Travel smart, make a kit, and take it with you.
+You’ll be assured that you have what you need to get through a rough patch (should one arise), and you’ll save money while at it.
 No point in breaking your travel budget because you get sick!

 3 – Covid Precautions